 Here are some products you can create, regardless of your niche:

-3. Coaching.
-Depending on your niche, you can offer a more personalized service like one on one coaching.
+Depending on your niche, you can offer more personalized service like one on one coaching.

-There you have it, 10 steps to creating a money making blog.
+There you have it, 10 steps to start a money-making blog.
 If you’ve found this post helpful, I’d appreciate it if you could pin it on one of your Pinterest boards!